 Traditionally, volunteers are not considered employees, though some industries will opt into coverage, such as fire departments who hire volunteer firefighters.
 In addition to these types of employees, there are several other workers who are exempt from worker’s compensation, including:

 The state of California requires that all employers secure worker’s compensation coverage in some way or another.
 This means it is possible that non-traditional workers, like the ones listed previously, are eligible for worker’s compensation.
 However, the process to receive compensation may be a bit more in depth.

 Instead of being able to easily prove you are an employee of a company, the case may need to be investigated further.
 For example, in the case of a temporary worker, the relationship of the employee in regards to the two employers may need to be examined to determine liability.
 In this type of case, there are many factors that go into a liability decision, including whether the employer has expressed control over the employee, whether the employer had the right to fire the employee, and who had the employee on payroll.
 Though it may seem that the “borrowing” employer should be the one to pay out the worker’s comp, this is not necessarily the case.

 Usually, the state of California considers both to be employers: the temp agency is the “general employer,” and the borrowing employer is the “special employer.”
 In most cases, the financial aspects of the worker’s comp are assumed by the temp agency, though there are exceptions to the rule.

 If you have been injured at work, even if you are a temporary worker or independent contractor, you may still be eligible for worker’s compensation.
-In this situation, it is imperative to contact competent California work injury attorneys experienced in compensation claims.
+In this situation, it is imperative to contact competent Orange County workers’ comp lawyer experienced in compensation claims.
 Lawyers are well-versed in the complicated worker’s comp laws and will be able to tell you if your claim is eligible.
 Likewise, if you have been told by your employer that you are not eligible for worker’s comp, you should contact an attorney because that may not be correct.